F. Lennox Campello: Gallerist

 In 1996 Campello, together with his then wife, the British photographer Catriona Fraser, co-founded the Fraser Gallery in the Georgetown neighborhood of Washington, DC.
 In 2002 they opened a second gallery in Bethesda, MD.
 The two galleries closed in 2011, as the couple had divorced earlier, and Campello had moved to Philadelphia in 2006, where he lived until 2009, before returning to the Washington, DC area in 2010.

 Curator

 Campello has curated many visual art shows, most generally around the Greater Washington, DC region, including several seminal art shows focused on dissident Cuban artists, and has been referred to as "one of the most well known faces on the local art scene."
+In 2025 he curated the exhibition Women Artists of the DMV: A Survey Exhibition.
+The exhibition was in 16 venues in Maryland, and Virginia and Washington, D.C.